High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: PG history effects in high-Reynolds-number APG TBLs

-Further downstream, however, after experiencing sustained ZPG conditions within the relaxation region (figure~\ref{fig1}), the Perturbed mean velocity profiles collapse with the reference ZPG profiles (see both $x_b$ and $x_c$ in figure~\ref{fig4}a).
-This collapse is further confirmed by figure~\ref{fig4}(b), where both the Perturbed and ZPG cases show good agreement with the classical logarithmic law in the overlap region.
-Although the mean velocity profiles and scaling behaviour of the Perturbed case have recovered to a `canonical' state at $x_b$ and $x_c$, differences in characteristics such as the TBL thickness ($\delta$, see table~\ref{tab:1}), and its growth rate ($d\delta/dx$), still persist and are attributed to the initial upstream APG perturbation.
-For example, across the full relaxation region (\ie between $x_a$ and $x_c$ where $x_c - x_a = x_{\rm{relax}} \approx 28\delta_1$) the growth rate of the Perturbed TBL is 25\% greater than the reference ZPG TBL.
-This observation is significant, particularly considering that the relaxation length here is considerably longer than those reported in comparable high-$\ret$ experiments, which have utilised ramp structures to generate APG TBLs \citep[][see figure~\ref{fig1}]{romero_properties_2022, knopp2021experimental}.
+Further downstream, the Perturbed mean velocity profiles collapse with the reference ZPG profiles at $x_b$ and $x_c$ (figure~\ref{fig4}a).
+This collapse is further confirmed by figure~\ref{fig4}(b), where both cases show good agreement with the classical log-law.
+However, differences in characteristics such as the TBL thickness ($\delta$, see table~\ref{tab:1}), and its growth rate ($d\delta/dx$), still persist and are attributed to the upstream APG perturbation.
+For example, across the full relaxation region (\ie between $x_a$ and $x_c$ where $x_c - x_a \approx 28\delta_1$) the growth rate of the Perturbed TBL is 25\% greater than the reference ZPG TBL. \az{This effect is attributed to the large-scale motions, which are energized by the upstream APG perturbation (see figure~\ref{fig6}c), and enhance momentum transport in the TBL.
+Both observations are significant: the mean velocity profile does recover ZPG scaling, suggesting that the effect of upstream PG perturbations (like those introduced by ramps) on mean turbulence statistics can be minimized with a sufficiently long relaxation length \citep[][see figure~\ref{fig1}]{romero_properties_2022, knopp2021experimental}, but the boundary-layer thickness and growth are not equivalent, making careful comparisons challenging, even after a reasonably long relaxation length.} These results also motivate further investigation into the quantification of PG history effects, specifically methods/parameters which can account for the differences in behaviour observed between $x_a$ and $x_b$ (or $x_c$).

-We also consider the implications of these observations for quantifying and accounting for differences in PG history in high-$\ret$ TBLs.
-Previous criteria for quantifying PG history (such as the accumulated PG metric ($\overline{\beta}$) introduced by \citealt{vinuesa_revisiting_2017}) typically consider the integrated flow conditions experienced upstream of the measurement location.
-Accordingly, the blue shaded region in figure~\ref{fig3}(a) represents a qualitative difference in `accumulated' $\beta$ between the Perturbed and ZPG cases, which would persist throughout the relaxation region if integrated from $x=0$.
-While the qualitative difference in accumulated $\beta$ appears appropriate/relevant at $x_a$, it also suggests similar differences should be present at $x_b$ and $x_c$, which is not supported by the above observations.
-This indicates these metrics may not be sufficient alone, or need to be modified/constrained, in order to effectively quantify PG history effects in high-$\ret$ TBLs.